 I think it’s in that vulnerability that we can truly learn from one another.
 Vulnerability isn’t always a weakness.
 It’s an opportunity to learn.
 It’s an opportunity to grow, and it’s an opportunity to consider and evaluate there might be a better way.

 I think there is a lot we can learn from each other because we are driven by the same things including success, passion, and focus.
 These businesses don’t run themselves and yet we celebrate those that simply tell us to silently “lean in” in order to be a success.
 Well, I don’t think I can be silent for any longer at all.
 Building a business whether you are an executive or entrepreneur is hard and in many ways, we are silently operating in parallel paths.
 Instead of focusing your workplace mentoring program solely executives and high potentials, I urge you to include a handful of entrepreneurs into the mix.
 Where you see politics, we see opportunity and possibility.
 I think we can learn a great deal from one another.
 We just have to extend an olive branch, start a dialogue and be open to learning from one another.

-Jessica Miller-Merrell, is workplace change agent focused on human resources and talent acquisition.
+Jessica Miller-Merrell, is workplace change agent and author focused on human resources and talent acquisition living in Austin, TX.
 Recognized by Forbes as a top 50 social media influencer.
-She's the founder of Workology, formerly Blogging4Jobs.
+She's the founder of Workology.
 Follow her on Twitter, @jmillermerrell.